shehreendheda/katacoda-scenarios/rumcwv/step3.md

 4. Click on the ‘Generate Report’ button, and wait for a minute while Lighthouse audits the site.

 5. When it’s finished, scroll down to the ‘Performance’ section of the audit report.
-Note the best-estimate CWV scores that were generated.
+View the best-estimate CWV scores that were generated.

     Was the LCP target value is less than 2.5 seconds?